taclane/Pillars-TTRPG/README.md

 # Pillars-TTRPG
-Amateur Hour Simulations for the Pillars of Eternity Tabletop RPG
+Amateur Hour Scripts for the Pillars of Eternity Tabletop RPG

 Should run just fine in python3.